edgelesssys/marblerun/samples/helloworld/README.md

 curl -k --data-binary @manifest.json https://localhost:4433/manifest
 ```

 Finaly, you can run the helloworld Marble (or whatever Marble you just created) with the `ego marblerun` command.
 You just need to set `EDG_MARBLE_TYPE` to a Marble that was defined in the `manifest.json`.
-In this sample, the manifest defines a single Marble, which is called "hello".
+In this example, the manifest defines a single Marble, which is called "hello".
 ```sh
 EDG_MARBLE_TYPE=hello ego marblerun helloworld
 ```
 Marblerun starts the Marble and connects it to the mesh API of the Coordinator.

-The helloworld sample app will then serve HTTP on port 8080:
+The helloworld example app will then serve HTTP on port 8080:
 ```sh
 $ curl http://localhost:8080
 Hello world!